-Futuristic novels by William Gibson, Bruce Sterling and other cyberpunk authors inspired a whole generation which dreamed of virtual cities, flying cars and tall intelligent buildings, metaverses, virtual reality, artificial intelligence and AI agents which roamed around enforcing the law.
+Futuristic novels by William Gibson, Bruce Sterling and other cyberpunk authors inspired a whole generation which dreamed of revolutionary concepts such as virtual cities, flying cars, intelligent buildings, metaverses, virtual reality, artificial intelligence and AI agents which roamed the land enforcing the law.

 Technology has come a long way since the invention of vacuum tubes over a 100 years ago, but we’re still far from Wintermute.